Ideology of the Islamic State

-Economic views

-In terms of economics the Islamic State supports anti-capitalism, however in finance politics they also embrace neoliberal elements.
-While the IS ideology has many similarities to Italian futurism it isn't known if they adopt their economics.
-The Islamic State advocates for Zakat and for Jizya.

-Tenets and sources
+Tenets

 Origins

 The ideology of the Islamic State is based on the tenets of Al-Qaeda literature that had ascended in the Jihadist field since the 1980s.
 The core features of Jihadist literature during this era were outlined by the influential Egyptian Islamist scholar Sayyid Qutb (d.
 1966 C.E/ 1386 A.H), who believed that Islamic principles had become titular and condemned his society as being sunk in a state of Jahiliyya (pre-Islamic ignorance).
 To overcome this state, Qutb proposed the implementation of the Hakimiyya doctrine, which espoused the Sovereignty of God in all aspects of life.
-This was to be achieved by overthrowal of the modern-day nation-states and subsequent establishment of an Islamic order based on the society of Muhammad and his companions, through armed Jihad.
+This was to be achieved by the overthrow of the modern-day nation-states and the subsequent establishment of an Islamic order based on the society of Muhammad and his companions, through armed Jihad.
 Those Muslims who opposed their principles were considered renegades guilty of apostasy.
 Qutb drew his revolutionary ideals mainly from the works of medieval theologians Ibn Taymiyya (d.
 1328 C.E/ 728 A.H) and Ibn Qayyim (d.
-1350 C.E/ 751 A.H); which strongly condemned the cult of saints and practices related to grave veneration.
-Qutb re-oriented Ibn Taymiyya's critiques against what he described as the "modern idols", i.e, the contemporary nation states.
-These re-invigorated doctrines would shape the Salafi Jihadist theology from the 1970s, represented by organisations like Al-Qaeda, Egyptian Islamic Jihad, etc. The Islamic State regards itself as the true successor of these theological doctrines and accuses Al-Qaeda leadership under Zawahiri of being deviated.
+1350 C.E/ 751 A.H); who strongly condemned the cult of saints and practices related to grave veneration.
+Qutb re-oriented Ibn Taymiyya's critiques against what he described as the "modern idols", i.e., the contemporary nation-states.
+These reinvigorated doctrines would shape the Salafi Jihadist theology from the 1970s, represented by organisations like Al-Qaeda, Egyptian Islamic Jihad, etc. The Islamic State regards itself as the true successor of these theological doctrines and accuses Al-Qaeda leadership under Zawahiri of being deviated.
 Unlike Al-Qaeda, IS was also able to implement these doctrines in its territories during its brief stint of power in parts of Iraq and Syria during 2014-2019.